pingcap/docs/tiflash-620-upgrade-guide.md

 - Newly installed TiDB v6.1.0: Dynamic pruning is enabled by default.

 - TiDB v6.0.0 and earlier: Dynamic pruning is disabled by default.
-The setting of dynamic pruning inherits the previous version after an upgrade.
+The setting of dynamic pruning after an upgrade inherits that of the previous version.
 That is, dynamic pruning will not be enabled (or disabled) automatically after an upgrade.

     After an upgrade, to enable dynamic pruning, set `tidb_partition_prune_mode` to `dynamic` and manually update GlobalStats of partitioned tables.
 For details, see [Dynamic pruning mode](/partitioned-table.md#dynamic-pruning-mode).